OWASP/owasp-mastg/Document/0x04g-Testing-Cryptography.md

 ![Difference of encryption modes](Images/Chapters/0x07c/EncryptionMode.png)

 Verify that Cipher Block Chaining (CBC) mode is used instead of ECB.
 In CBC mode, plaintext blocks are XORed with the previous ciphertext block.
 This ensures that each encrypted block is unique and randomized even if blocks contain the same information.
-Please note that it is best to combine CBC with an HMAC and/or ensure that no errors are given such as "Padding error", "MAC error", "decryption failed" in order to be more resistant to a padding orracle attack.
+Please note that it is best to combine CBC with an HMAC and/or ensure that no errors are given such as "Padding error", "MAC error", "decryption failed" in order to be more resistant to a padding oracle attack.

 When storing encrypted data, we recommend using a block mode that also protects the integrity of the stored data, such as Galois/Counter Mode (GCM).
 The latter has the additional benefit that the algorithm is mandatory for each TLSv1.2 implementation, and thus is available on all modern platforms.